ebchopra/Evan_BlueStampPortfolio/index.md

 </p>

 # Code
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
+This code tests the input and output of the setup; it reads the level of the input, reports it to via the serial port, and outputs the audio unmodified.

 ```c++
 #include <Audio.h>